PFAS found in the blood of firefighters may increase health risks such as bladder cancer

 Bladder cancer misdiagnosis can delay effective treatment also can affect the amount of compensation you can recover

+When it is caused by AFFF exposure, bladder cancer has a latency of 4 years.
 Because of the similarity of symptoms, oftentimes, bladder cancer is mistaken for certain less severe conditions, such as:

 - interstitial cystitis